 6) Take only "for-sure" shots as trying to bank a shot is not a sure-shot.
 Banking a shot should only be done when it is absolutely necessary.

-7) If you are the one breaking the pyramid of balls at the beginning of the game, break the balls up so hard so that you can make it easier to run the table after the balls are scattered everywhere.
+7) If you are the one breaking the pyramid of balls at the beginning of the game, break the balls up so hard so that you can make it easier to run the table after the balls are scattered everywhere-the odds of a ball being pocketed at the beginning of a game during a hard break increases exponentially.

 10) Smile and be friendly with everyone.
 And if somebody today tells you they have spent time in prison...tell them "I know, I have already Googled your name, along with the eight aliases you use, seen what bunk-bed you slept in for 10 years and I know the name of the Warden who pardoned you.
 Now, It's your shot."